On the Write Side

 Note: If you feel you struggle with imposter syndrome, here is a brief article Feeling Like a Fraud? by Kristen Weir and published by the American Psychological Association.

 This year started with a double portion of student poetry as I was invited to be a judge for Poetry Out Loud in Riverside and San Bernardino.

-I expected it to be exactly the same experience as the Riverside event because the goals are the same.
-When my son was in high school speech and debate we went to a wide variety of locations in California and no matter where we went the experience was a mirror of the one before; not so with Poetry Out Loud.
+I expected it to be precisely the same experience as the Riverside event because the goals are the same.
+When my son was in high school speech and debate, we went to a wide variety of locations in California, and no matter where we went, the experience was a mirror of the one before; not so with Poetry Out Loud.
 The tone in Riverside is friendly but formal.
-I am not sure if it is because it is inside of a theater with fixed seating and controlled lighting which impacts conversation and focus.
+I am not sure if it is because it is inside a theater with fixed seating and controlled lighting, which impacts conversation and focus.
 The venue and building seem to give a command that we are there for business and full attention is required.
 We (parents, students, teachers, and judges) are serious with anticipation and ready for competition.
 The judges have brief conversations in hushed tones.
 I didn't notice students talking and laughing with each other and the weather and January 20th protests outside were outside; once inside the theater we entered another world.

 In San Bernardino, it was a pleasant sunny day with a light breeze and the feel of a spring day even though it is supposed to be mid-winter.
 There are two young people sitting next to the fountain in the center of the courtyard of The Garcia Center in San Bernardino.
 They were relaxed, chatting and enjoying each other's company as though waiting for a class to begin.
 Later I was pleasantly surprised to find that one of the students was in the competition.